Computational Breakthroughs

 - Demonstrate the capabilities of the Laboratory’s next-generation code project on El Capitan by 2024.

-- Demonstrate and use the capabilities of Venado to increase predictive capabilities qualitatively through improved three-dimensional (3D) multi-physics simulations and advanced machine learning techniques, enabling a broad set of science and security breakthroughs by 2024.
+- Demonstrate and utilize the capabilities of Venado to increase predictive capabilities qualitatively through improved three-dimensional (3D) multi-physics simulations and advanced machine learning techniques, enabling a broad set of science and security breakthroughs by 2024.

-- Strengthen and diversify the associated pipeline across the LANL information, science, and technology community.
+- Strengthen and diversify the associated pipeline across the LANL information science and technology community.

-- Develop and apply computational tools that improve prediction of high-explosives behavior in full weapons stockpile-to-target-sequence regimes.
+- Develop and apply computational tools that improve prediction of high-explosives behavior in full weapons stockpile-to-target-sequence (STS) regimes.